 In the course of constructing the Port Facility, Puerto Bahia retained the services of Isolux Ingeniería S.A., Tradeco Industrial S.A. de C.V., Tradeco Infraestructura S.A. de C.V ("CITT") for the construction of the Hydrocarbons' Terminal, including eight storage tanks and other facilities (the "EPC Contract").
-CITT failed to comply with the terms of the EPC

-Contract, including the timely delivery of the work contracted which caused damages to Puerto Bahia, among other contract breaches.
+CITT failed to comply with the terms of the EPC Contract, including the timely delivery of the work contracted which caused damages to Puerto Bahia, among other contract breaches.
 As a result, Puerto Bahia proceeded to draw up a letter of credit in the amount of \$17.0 million granted by CITT as a guarantee of the EPC Contract (the "LOC").

 On June 11, 2015, CITT initiated arbitration proceedings under the regulations of the International Chamber of Commerce of Paris, claiming, among other things: (i) the return of the money from the LOC; (ii) recognition of costs incurred during the execution of the EPC Contract due to the stand-by; (iii) the right to extend the contract term as per the changes requested by Puerto Bahia; and (iv) unlawful termination of the EPC Contract.
 The total amount claimed is \$70.4 million.
 On August 21, 2015, Puerto Bahia filed a counterclaim against CITT for failure to comply with its contractual obligations under the EPC Contract that led it to breach the delivery dates and the agreed schedules, generating over costs, damages and losses to Puerto Bahia.
 Puerto Bahia claims damages up to \$65 million.

 During 2021, the CITT claim structure was amended to remove the technical claims, while concentrating on the request for the return funds drawn under the LOC.
 Of the approximately \$68.2 million claimed by CITT, approximately \$17 million corresponds to the amount delivered to Puerto Bahia through the LOC, and approximately \$29.1 million corresponds to the interests on the LOC.
 As per Puerto Bahia's defense arguments, the interest is being erroneously calculated by CITT as they are applying a different rate from the 4% annual rate stipulated in the EPC contract and have also contravened Colombian legal provisions regarding interest calculations.
-As part of the arbitration process, a hearing for the collection and discussion of evidence is scheduled in the second quarter of 2022.
+Between May and June 2022, the final hearings were held, and in September 2022, Puerto Bahia filed a post-hearing brief.
+An arbitration award is pending.